King Charles III: Public invited to greet monarch in Cardiff

 The visit to Wales' capital is expected to end with the King and Queen Consort greeting members of the public in the castle grounds.

-Members of the public can also welcome to leave flowers on the lawn on either side of City Hall's main entrance.
+Members of the public are also welcome to leave flowers on the lawn on either side of City Hall's main entrance.

 "Our advice is to plan ahead, dress for the weather, bring plenty of water, prepare for long periods of standing, expect crowds and watch out for those around you and with you," Cardiff Council said in a statement.